klalumiere/DelayedConstructor/README.md

 # StackDeferred
 C++11 class that defers the construction of an object while still using static memory allocation (i.e. the stack).
 In other words, this class is a simplified, single-object stack allocator.

-To use this class, simply download [the main header file](https://github.com/klalumiere/StackDeferred/blob/master/include/StackDeferred.h) and include it in your project.
+To use this class, simply download or copy-paste [the main header file](https://github.com/klalumiere/StackDeferred/blob/master/include/StackDeferred.h) and include it in your project.

 ## Rationale